Uncovering a new way forward

 3x

-more likely to be a victim of violent crime if you’re from a poorer neighbourhood.³
+more likely to be a victim of violent crime if you’re from a poorer area.³

 ¹ Ministry of Justice, 2023